Three Abu Dhabi lenders agree to create $114 billion bank

 The combined entity will acquire Al Hilal Bank for 1 billion dirhams ($272 million) by issuing a mandatory convertible note for up to 117.6 million post-merger ADCB shares to ADIC.

+“UNB has a weaker asset quality and much lower profitability than ADCB, and both (of these factors) have been taken into consideration to arrive at the swap ratio,” said analyst Chiro Ghosh at Bahrain’s SICO.

+“It definitely presents a strong case for further consolidation.
+We believe banks with similar shareholders have a higher likelihood of merger,” Ghosh said.

-ADCB on Tuesday reported annual profit of 4.84 billion dirhams, up from 4.28 billion a year earlier.
+ADCB on Tuesday also reported annual profit of 4.84 billion dirhams, up from 4.28 billion a year earlier.

 After completion of the merger, ADIC will own 60.2 percent of the combined bank, other ADCB shareholders owning 28.0 percent and other UNB shareholders holding 11.8 percent.